 Indonesia has always been a country with diverse cultures.
-But it’s not something that happened with no reason.
+After encountering several outside cultural influences in the past, Indonesia has experienced a level of acculturation.
 The country’s historical journey has molded its culture into what it is now.
-After encountering several outside cultural influences in the past, Indonesia has experienced a level of acculturation.
 Some of the influences even made a significant impact and left a noticeable mark on Indonesia’s culture and can still be seen until today.
 But to understand more about the culture in Indonesia, learning about its history might be the place to start.

 Hindu and Buddhist Era